PEOPLE

 Aina Martinez Zurita

 Aina is a PhD student in Human Genetics.
 She is interested in understanding how repeatable and rapid evolution is in the human gut microbiome.
 She recently graduated with a B.S. from MIT and worked at the Broad Institute prior to joining us at UCLA.
+She recently wrote a paper with co-advisor Kirk Lohmueller on the effects of linked selection on the inference of the DFE.

 Peter Laurin